 My mother would often state that her father especially looked out for his young officers and Airmen.
 One time, an officer expressed his concern about a young lieutenant whom he didn't feel had enough coordination to be the pilot.
 Opa replied to him, "I've seen him play golf.
 He's got plenty of coordination."

 Charles Lindbergh had been one of Opa's students at Kelly Field in the mid-1920s, when Opa was the Training and Operations Officer at Kelly.
 This is prior to Lindbergh's historic 1927 solo flight across the Atlantic.
-Lindbergh was charged with doing something that was an automatic washout offense.
+Lindbergh was accused of doing something that was an automatic washout offense.
 Though automatic, Opa listened to Lindbergh and allowed him to keep his wings.
-In his autobiography We, Lindbergh wrote, "I had come very close to the "Benzine Board" for an offense of which I knew nothing, but it was probably only the open-mindedness and sense of fair play of the operations officer that kept me from being washed out as a result."
+In his autobiography "We", Lindbergh wrote, "I had come very close to the 'Benzine Board' for an offense of which I knew nothing, but it was probably only the open-mindedness and sense of fair play of the operations officer that kept me from being washed out as a result."
 The two remained good friends the remainder of my grandfather's life.

 He was the head of the Air Training Command, at Barksdale AFB, 1946-1948.
 And in 1951 he was promoted to general and became commanding general of Tactical Air Command, at Langley AFB.
 When Opa retired, he was the senior airman in point of service and held the serial number 3A.
 (Generals McNarney and Kenney were numbers 1A and 2A.)